infiniticio/docs.infinitic.io/src/pages/docs/playbooks/workflows.md

 {% callout %}

-This metadata is not automatically forwarded to tasks (services) called by the workflow.
+This metadata is not automatically forwarded to tasks by default.

 {% /callout %}